American (word)

 The meaning of the word American in the English language varies according to the historical, geographical, and political context in which it is used.
-American is derived from America, a term originally denoting all of the Americas (also called the Western Hemisphere), ultimately derived from the name of the Florentine explorer and cartographer Amerigo Vespucci (1451–1512).
-In some expressions, it retains this Pan-American sense, but its usage has evolved over time and, for various historical reasons, the word came to denote people or things specifically from the United States of America.
-In contemporary English, American generally refers to persons or things related to the United States of America; among native English speakers this usage is almost universal, with any other use of the term requiring specification.
-However, some have argued that "American" should be widened to also include people or things from anywhere in the American continents.
+American is derived from America, a term originally denoting all of the Americas (also called the Western Hemisphere or historically the "New World"), ultimately derived from the name of the Florentine explorer and cartographer Amerigo Vespucci (1451–1512).
+In some expressions, it retains this pan-American sense, but its usage has evolved over time and, for various historical reasons, the word came to denote people or things specifically from the United States of America.
+In contemporary English, American generally refers to the people of the United States of America and associated entities; among native English speakers, this usage is almost universal, with any other use of the term requiring specification.
+However, some have argued that "American" should be widened to also include people or things from anywhere in the Americas, which are also regarded by some as one continent.

 The word can be used as either an adjective or a noun (viz. a demonym).
 In adjectival use, it means "of or relating to the United States"; for example, "Elvis Presley was an American singer" or "the man prefers American English".
-In its noun form, the word generally means a resident or citizen of the U.S., but is also used for someone whose ethnic identity is simply "American".
+In its noun form, the word generally means a resident or citizen of the United States, but is also used for someone whose ethnic identity is simply "American".
 The noun is rarely used in English to refer to people not connected to the United States when intending a geographical meaning.
 When used with a grammatical qualifier, the adjective American can mean "of or relating to the Americas", as in Latin American or Indigenous American.
 Less frequently, the adjective can take this meaning without a qualifier, as in "American Spanish dialects and pronunciation differ by country" or the names of the Organization of American States and the American Registry for Internet Numbers (ARIN).
-A third use of the term pertains specifically to the indigenous peoples of the Americas, for instance, "In the 16th century, many Americans died from imported diseases during the European conquest", though this usage is rare, as "indigenous", "First Nations" or "Amerindian" are considered less confusing and generally more appropriate.
+A third use of the term pertains specifically to the Indigenous peoples of the Americas, for instance, "In the 16th century, many Americans died from imported diseases during the European conquest", though this usage is rare, as "indigenous", "First Nations" or "Amerindian" are considered less confusing and generally more appropriate.

-Compound constructions which indicate a minority ethnic group, such as "African Americans" likewise refer exclusively to people in or from the United States of America, as does the prefix "Americo-".
-For instance, the Americo-Liberians and their language Merico derive their name from the fact that they are descended from African-American settlers, i.e. Blacks who were formerly enslaved in the United States of America.
+Compound constructions which indicate a minority ethnic group, such as "African Americans" likewise refer exclusively to people in or from the United States, as does the prefix "Americo-".
+For instance, the Americo-Liberians and their language Merico derive their name from the fact that they are descended from African-American settlers, who were formerly enslaved in the United States.